lois4801/SIF_Project-Safety-AI/README.md

 -------------------------------------------------------------------------------------------------------------

-# 2. Project Safety AI
+# II.
+Project Safety AI
 - To use create a web based platform that aggregates data involving injuries and fatalities in Electrical Field Industry
 - To apply data management and controls for the 3 to 4 projects under Project Safety AI
 - To apply Machine Learning, NLP and LLM in creating models for the platform.